 The introduction of the glucagon-like peptide 1 (GLP-1) receptor agonist class of type 2 diabetes drugs (also known as incretin mimetics) was met with enthusiasm by doctors and the millions of patients who suffer from diabetes.
 Byetta (exenatide) was the first drug in this class to be approved and prescribed to diabetes patients.

-Studies suggesting that Byetta may increase the risk of pancreatic cancer have led to legal claims against the drug’s manufacturers.
+Byetta may increase the risk of pancreatic cancer, which has led to lawsuits against the drug’s manufacturers.

 But not long after Byetta’s 2005 approval, studies raised concerns that GLP-1 drugs may heighten the risk of pancreatic cancer.
 This research formed the backbone of legal claims that Byetta’s makers, Amylin Pharmaceuticals and Eli Lilly, concealed this risk from patients and doctors.

 If you or a loved one took Byetta and developed pancreatic cancer, you may have a claim against Eli Lilly/Amylin.
-To discuss your legal options, contact the attorneys at ClassAction.com.
+Contact us to learn your rights during a free consultation.

 How Does GLP-1 Work?